 Oxygen Gas - Common applications include:

 Used with a fuel gas for cutting, welding, brazing and soldering.

-The use of oxygen gives higher oxy acetylene flame temperature than if air is used.
+The use of oxygen gives higher oxy acetylene bottles flame temperature than if air is used.

 In plasma and laser cutting steel, an arc or a laser beam is used to heat the steel to its ignition temperature.

 Oxygen is then used in the same way as with oxygen cutting to create an exothermic reaction and to blow away any metal oxide or slag.